Skip to content

 • GFCI outlets meet OSHA job site requirements

-• Bonded neutral for commercial code compliance
+• Bonded neutral for transfer switch compatibility

 • Quietest operation tied with EU2200i at 48 dBA

-• Honda engine reliability and longevity
+• Honda engine reliability and resale value

 • 3-year commercial warranty